 What Is Causing My Tooth Pain?

 When you have a toothache, you can’t think of anything else.
-At Dental Arts of the Oaks, your dentist, Dr. Alex Bierman, uncovers the reasons for your pain and treats them accurately.
-Even during the COVID-19 crisis, he wants all his patients in the Thousand Oaks, CA, area to have healthy smiles, which is why the office is still open for emergency appointments.
+We can uncover the reasons for your pain and treats them accurately.
+Even during the COVID-19 crisis, he wants all his patients to have healthy smiles, which is why the office is still open for emergency appointments.

 Why does my tooth hurt?